qwool/koghi/README.md

 # koghi - a silly fast fetch in go

 yo just look at this
-FIVE ms under linux?? it's literally the same time as if you were to run `ls`. it's not even funny at this point
+FIFTEEN ms under linux?? it's literally the same time as if you were to run `ls`. it's not even funny at this point

 and it works on mac too!!
 ![5ms](repo/linux.png)